Broken rail caused Colorado train derailment that collapsed bridge, preliminary findings show

-A broken rail caused a train derailment that collapsed a bridge over a Colorado highway, killing a truck driver and blocking the road for days, federal authorities said Tuesday, based on their preliminary investigation.
+A broken rail caused a train derailment that collapsed a bridge over an interstate highway in Colorado, killing a truck driver and blocking the road for days, federal authorities said Tuesday, based on their preliminary investigation.

+Officials will investigate how the rail broke and why warning systems did not alert crews to the condition of the track, the National Transportation Safety Board said in a news release.

 The steel bridge built in 1958 collapsed Sunday when 30 cars from a BNSF train hauling coal derailed while crossing over Interstate 25 north of Pueblo.

 The 60-year-old driver of a semitrailer truck that was passing beneath the bridge was killed.

-I-25 is the main north-south route through Colorado.
-It’s expected to remain closed for several more days as crews clear piles of coal and other debris from the site.
+I-25, the main north-south route through Colorado, is expected to remain closed for several more days as crews clear away piles of coal and other debris.

-The main north-south highway in Colorado is expected to remain closed for several more days as crews clear piles of coal and other debris after a weekend train derailment and bridge collapse, authorities said Tuesday.

-Federal investigators approved cleanup work after largely completing their evidence collection where the BNSF coal train derailed onto Interstate 25 north of Pueblo, Colorado, killing a truck driver.
+Broken rails and other track problems are a leading cause of derailments, according to federal accident data.

+The NTSB has previously recommended that railroads install more automatic monitoring systems that can detect problems with tracks early on and prevent accidents.
+The agency repeated its call for those systems in July in response to a fatal Amtrak derailment along BNSF-owned tracks in northern Montana two years ago.

-There is no reason believe the derailment was sabotage, said Sarah Taylor Sulick, of the National Transportation Safety Board.
+There is no reason believe the derailment was sabotage, Sulick said.

-The bridge, built in 1958, collapsed when 30 cars from the train derailed Sunday afternoon, the NTSB said.
-The 60-year-old driver of a semitrailer truck that was passing beneath the bridge was killed.

-Officials said the derailment caused the bridge collapse but have not said what caused the derailment.

 “They will be pulling maintenance records.
 They’ll be interviewing people involved.
 They’ll be talking to the railroad.
 They’ll be talking to the state,” Sulick said.